Cyber-Dust/learning-notes/README.md

 # Learning-Notes
 ____
-Howdy.
+Howdy!
 My name is Dasean Volk.
 Welcome into the portal of leanring and note taking.

 ### Growth Mindset > Fixed Mindset
 ----